Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 She did not.

-And it's well, she did it with the help of Bill Clinton.
+Well, she did it with the help of Bill Clinton.

-You can't leave him out of this equation.
+I mean, I can't leave him out of this equation.

 Right.

-And she was a participant in it.
+She was a participant in it.

 There's no question.

-Because see, she didn't get away with it, is the point.
+Because, see, she didn't get away with it is the point.

 He did.

-She her life, who knows what it would have been.
+She, her life, who knows what it would have been.

-But I mean, she did not, you can't say she got away with it, at least in her own mind.
+But, I mean, she did not, you can't say she got away with it, at least in her own mind.

-She's humiliated, embarrassed, she's a laughing stock.
+She's a laughing stock.

 Everybody looks, and then they turn around and look at Clinton as some big superstar hero.

-And so she's she did, she did pay a price.
+And so she did pay a price.

 She's admitting it.